NCDL — Nuveen Churchill Direct Lending Corp.

 4. Bad News, Challenges, or Points of Concern

-• Credit Quality: Although overall credit quality remains strong, one new non-accrual was added in Q4, and the watchlist increased to 8% of fair value.
+- Credit Quality: While overall credit quality remains strong, the internal watchlist increased slightly to 8% of fair value, indicating some potential risk.

 5. Notable Q&A Insights

-• Software Exposure: NCDL has limited exposure to software businesses, focusing instead on cash flow-generating, mature companies, avoiding high-risk ARR loans.
+- Software Exposure: NCDL has limited exposure to software companies, focusing instead on traditional cash flow-generating businesses, avoiding high-risk ARR loans.